 Why Is My AC Blower Not Blowing Cold Air?

-The second problem you may have on a hot day is having your ventilation system continue to blow warm air even when the air conditioner is turned on.
+The second problem you may have on a hot day is having your ventilation system continue to only blow warm air or hot air even when the air conditioner is turned on.
 This problem has to do with your air conditioning system itself.
-Your air conditioning system uses a refrigerant, a compressor, an expansion valve and two heat exchangers to cool the air inside the cabin of your vehicle.
+Your air conditioning system uses a refrigerant, a compressor, an expansion valve and two heat exchangers to manage air flow and cool the air inside the cabin of your vehicle.
 Therefore, it is possible that your car is low on refrigerant that is preventing your air conditioning from working properly.
 This is the most common reason for why your car’s AC is not blowing cold air.
 For a more in-depth look at automotive air conditioning systems, read this How Stuff Works article!
 With little or no use during a long winter, the air conditioning system may have problems when re-engaged.
 Occasionally there could be problems with the compressor, but usually, the problem is a slow leak that has caused enough refrigerant to leak out causing your air conditioner to malfunction.

 How To Fix a Leak in Your Car’s AC System

 To fix your air conditioning system, you must first seal the leak and then replace the lost refrigerant.
 Red Angel A/C Stop Leak and Conditioner can accomplish the most difficult part, sealing the leak, all in an easy to use aerosol can.
 Red Angel A/C Stop Leak and Conditioner comes in an easy-to-use container with an attached coupler for the R-134a air conditioning system in your vehicle.
 Red Angel A/C Stop Leak and Conditioner is a powerful leak stopping agent that will not harm or clog any of the components in your system and will remain inert in the system until it reaches the leak.
 The temperature differential at the leak will activate the leak sealer in Red Angel, sealing the leak permanently.
 Once the leak is sealed, you can add the correct amount of R-143a refrigerant to your cooling system getting your air conditioning back to working like normal.